sebastian-krug/gamma-vector-framework/reports/comprehensive_report.md

 **Surprise at P3:** Heterogeneous pairings couple more strongly than homogeneous ones.
 Difference is more productive than similarity.

-**Henoch Formula replicates:** 8 of 9 pairings show negative Γ_protocol.
+**Condition F Formula replicates:** 8 of 9 pairings show negative Γ_protocol.
 Exact same exception: GPT-4o×GPT-4o (+0.058).
 Replication with new topic (T3) and 180 new dialogs.

 **Coupling and the Op8→γ₃ chain:** Claude and Gemini find a goal under coupling (approach to K-State), and the load decreases.
 GPT-4o does not find this goal, threat remains, load increases.